Skip to content

 Want to Explore Beyond Autism & ADHD?

 The Comprehensive Diagnostic Assessment focuses exclusively on the identification of autism and/or ADHD.
-If your clinical picture includes other areas you’d like to explore, additional screeners are available as clinically indicated add-ons at $300/hour — bookable alongside this evaluation.
-This is worth discussing during your free consultation so the full scope of your evaluation can be planned from the start.
+If your clinical picture includes other areas worth exploring, additional validated screeners are available as clinically indicated add-ons at $300/hour — bookable alongside this evaluation.

 Add-on screeners are available for trauma, PTSD, and dissociation — particularly relevant given the high rates of trauma in autistic and ADHD adults navigating systems that weren’t built for them.
 Anxiety and OCD screeners can help differentiate autistic anxiety, generalized anxiety, and obsessive-compulsive presentations from autistic rigidity, demand sensitivity, and repetitive behaviors.
-Mood disorder screeners capture depression, mood instability, and premenstrual mood disorders including PMDD, which co-occur with autism and ADHD at significantly elevated rates and are frequently misdiagnosed or attributed solely to psychiatric causes without recognition of the underlying neurotype.
+Mood disorder screeners capture depression, mood instability, and premenstrual mood disorders including PMDD, which co-occur with autism and ADHD at significantly elevated rates.

 Other presentations — including ARFID, eating disorders, and chronic illness — can also be explored as add-ons.